 - Don’t insult your customer by telling your reps to make up B.S. excuses to not issue a credit like “you still had internet” (even though it wasn’t faster as you were paying for) or “you should have contacted us the day of” (even though it was at 9 PM on a Saturday evening and you were settling in for a bottle of wine and a movie with your wife, and even if you had contacted us, we probably wouldn’t have been able to do anything for you until your bill was issued anyways).

 - Stop outsourcing your reps to third parties in other countries.
-Pawn’s real name was Russian and “i really understand how inconvenient it is spending out money” is not something compassionate Americans say.
+CR’s real name was Russian and “i really understand how inconvenient it is spending out money” is not something compassionate Americans say.
 If you want your customers to have the best experience, give them the experience of talking to someone from their own country who isn’t thousands of miles away in a warehouse somewhere and bring those jobs home.

 - Despite all of your TV messaging around how archaic AT&T’s U-Verse is, it’s not.
 Everyone who has it raves about it and its speeds.
 And there are always streaming services to switch to.
 Even though you think people are attached to your cable wires, we are not.
 Now that you have competition, maybe it’s time that you tried the “happy customer” approach, no?